 There is certainly no other college campus in the world that looks like Howard Payne University.
 The beautiful 80-acre campus is respected far and wide for its verdant green spaces on which students can relax or study.
 Perhaps most impressive of all is the university’s Academy of Freedom.
 Looking like part castle, this impressive sandstone building is topped with two large spires while its facade is characterized by a shining glass frontage.
-The Academy of Freedom houses a library, faculty offices, and classrooms.
+The Academy of Freedom houses:

 32. Wheaton College

-Most of the buildings on Wheaton College’s campus were built more than a century ago — a pretty unique feat.
+Most of the buildings on Wheaton College’s campus were built more than a century ago.
 Of these majestic old treasures, the most iconic is almost certainly Blanchard Hall.
 Built more than 150 years ago, the Hall’s bells still chime to notify students and faculty of the time.
 Other impressive buildings on the Wheaton campus include the Billy Graham Center, with its classical architecture, and the Science Center, newer and built in an architectural style much more modern than most of its neighbors.